 Participants rated the utility of each specific resource using a six-point Likert scale, with 1 indicating I did not know about this resource, 2 indicating I knew about this resource but did not use it, and three through six indicating levels of utility, ranging from This resource was not at all helpful (3) to This resource was very helpful (6).
-Individual items addressed the utility of General information about assessment from OIE's website (OIE Website), General information about assessment from sources other than the OIE website, such as assessment books or conference workshops (External Individual Resources), Face-to Face (F2F), feedback from IE Review Team Members during the annual review (Electronic feedback), Consultation with IE Review Team Members outside the annual review (Electronic Feedback), Consultation with OIE staff outside the annual review (OIE Off Cycle), Administrative, Academic, and Student Support Services Rubric (OIE Rubric), and the Rubric and example specific to each division (Divisional Example).
+Individual items addressed the utility of General information about assessment from OIE's website (OIE Website), General information about assessment from sources other than the OIE website, such as assessment books or conference workshops (External Individual Resources), Face-to Face (F2F), feedback from IE Review Team Members during the annual review, Electronic feedback from OIE and IE Review Team Members outside the annual review (Electronic Feedback), Consultation with IE Review Team Members outside the annual review (RT Off Cycle), Consultation with OIE staff outside the annual review (OIE Off Cycle), Administrative, Academic, and Student Support Services Rubric (OIE Rubric), and the Rubric and example specific to each division (Divisional Example).
 Table 1 highlights descriptive statistics for the specific resources while Table 2 presents inter-item correlations.